leliamesteban/aptop/README.markdown

 Ansible configuration for HTPC

-Not yet ready for testing // In feature lock-down
+Not yet ready for testing // In feature lock-down Roles 1-5 will be the base, anything else is extra
-When roles 1-5 are finished, it will be in good state

 See the wiki for more